|FACTS OF LIFE SUPPORTING CAST/RECURRING GUEST APPEARANCES|

 He played Charlie Polniaczek, Jo's father on The Facts of Life.
 From 1989 to 1990, Rocco was a regular on the In the 1990's he appeared in Home Improvement, The Simpsons, Family Guy, and was a regular on the television comedy series The Famous Teddy Z in which he played "Al Floss", a slick cheesy Hollywood talent agent and foil to Jon Cryer in the title role, an ex-mailroom clerk turned superagent.
 Rocco received an Emmy Award as Best Supporting Actor in a Comedy Series for this role.

 In 2008, he starred in Audi's Super Bowl commercial for the Audi R8 supercar.
 The commercial was inspired by one of the films Rocco was in: The Godfather.
 He portrays a rich man who finds the front fascia of his luxury car in his bed, a nod to the scene from the original movie in which Jack Woltz, a rich movie producer, finds the head of his prized racehorse in his bed.
-Rocco currently is one of the stars of the Starz cable channel's crime-drama series, Magic City.
+Alex died at age 79 of cancer on July 18th, 2015.